savagete2860/hashicorp-vault-on-ecs-fargate/README.md

 - Create the certhelper container and store in ECR or similar.
 - Deploy CloudFormation.
-- Map ALB DNS to FQDN in Route53 or other DNS provider.
 - Add ingress rules on ALB security group.
 - Initialize Vault.